netresearch/dhl-module-shipping-m2/doc/src/EndUserDoc.rst

 The incorrect data can now be corrected, see also `Troubleshooting`_.

+.. raw:: pdf

+   PageBreak

 International shipments
 ~~~~~~~~~~~~~~~~~~~~~~~

+For international shipment, information for the customs declaration might be needed.

+In particular:

-When using *DHL Business Customer Shipping (Geschäftskundenversand)* for destinations
+*  When using *DHL Business Customer Shipping (Geschäftskundenversand)* for destinations
-outside of the EU, additional fields will be displayed in the popup window.
-To create
-the customs declaration, enter at least the customs tariff number and the content type of
+   outside of the EU,  at least the customs tariff number and the export content type of
-the shipment.
+   the shipment are needed.

-When using the *eCommerce Global Label API* for destinations other than the
+*  When using the *eCommerce Global Label API* for destinations outside of the origin
-origin country, additional fields will be displayed in the popup window.
-Enter
-at least the terms of trade (Incoterms) as well as the customs tariff number
-(HS Code) for each item.

-There is also an *Export Description* text area for each package.
+   country, at least the Terms Of Trade (Incoterms), the Customs Tariff Number (HS Code), and
+   the product export description are needed.

-The *Tariff number* and *Export Description* are taken over from the data storage of the product
+The **export description** and the **tariff number** are taken from the respectice **product attributes**.
- when assigning in the package popup.
-Otherwise they can be edited here.

-.. admonition:: Product data maintenance

-   You can define preset export descriptions for your product catalog via the product attribute *DHL Export Description*
-   and tariff numbers via the product attribute *Tariff number*.

-   **Please note:** In the case of an *Configurable product* in an order,
-   the data from its data storage is transferred to the *Package popup*
-   and not the data that might be stored on a *Simple product* linked to the *Configurable product*.
+Additional values (e.g. Terms Of Trade) can be set in the configuration section `Automatic Shipment Creation Default Values`_,
+e.g. for shipments with non-default values.

+Alternatively, you can enter the information by hand in the popup when creating the shipment,
+e.g. for cases with different, non-default information.

 Everything else is the same as described in the section `National shipments`_.

+.. admonition:: About configurable products

+   For **configurable* products, the aforementioned attributes must be set directly in the configurable
+   product, **not** in the associated simple products.

+.. raw:: pdf

+   PageBreak

 Service selection
 ~~~~~~~~~~~~~~~~~